 A lot of the operators have incorporated their own business processes, restrictions and regulations in every aspect of the text message from the Sender ID and content restrictions to the process of how messages can be submitted to their networks.

-As the variety and the number of different regulations is quite high, we will outline a few of the more common ones:
+As the variety and the number of different regulations are quite high, we will outline a few of the more common ones:

 This is set in place so that either the operator itself or the central government agency in the destination country would have a simple way of tracking the message back to the original sender.